toshi-koike-akino/qusic/README.md

 # Extensions

-Our *quantum musician* may consider if he feels good:
+In future, our *quantum musicians* may consider:
 - Volume
-- Tempo
+- Tempo/Pitch
 - Arpeggio/Stroke
 - Trend of melody
+- Reinforcement learning with rewards by social audiences
 - ...

 # License